Itâ€™s gotten to the point where it has become the norm in our society to complain about your job at the end of your day to your friends and family.

 Thereâ€™s absolutely nothing wrong with going college.

-Thereâ€™s absolutely nothing wrong with not
+Thereâ€™s absolutely nothing wrong with not going to college.

 Thereâ€™s absolutely nothing wrong with deciding to forge your own path after high school.